 Are You Congested?

 Hormones may cause the mucus membranes in your nose to swell, leaving you stuffy and congested and unable to smell that delicious toasted bagel in the morning.
-If symptoms persist or worsen, you may have pregnancy rhinitis, a condition which leaves many women feeling congested throughout their pregnancy.
+If symptoms persist or worsen, you may have pregnancy rhinitis, a condition which gives many women nasal congestion during pregnancy.
 In both cases, make sure to consult your doctor before using any over-the-counter medication.

 Second Trimester Genetic Screening